foo-software/lighthouse-check-action/README.md

 ## Features

-This project differes from others with its ease of use for simple cases and numerous features for advanced needs.
+This project differs from others with its ease of use for simple cases and numerous features for advanced needs.

 - ✨ Lighthouse audit **multiple** URLs or just one.
 - 💬 PR comments of audit scores.